anuragdhingra/teamspirit-lambda/README.md

 ```

 ### Start Testing
-Check serverless logs or log into AWS console(API gateway) to find generated API endpoints(/clockIn and /clockOut)
+Check serverless logs or log into AWS console navigate to API gateway to find generated API endpoints(/clockIn and /clockOut)
-Or, invoke lambdas directly
+Or, you could invoke lambdas directly
 ```buildoutcfg
 $ cd lambda
 $ sls invoke --function teamspirit-lambda-dev-clock_in